state-alchemists/zrb/src/zrb/builtin/project/add/fastapp/app/template/src/kebab-zrb-app-name/README.md

 # Decisions and Constraints

+## Dependency Inversion without Dependency Injection

+We tend to avoid magical dependency inversion unless necessary.
+We want PascalZrbEntityName to be as explicit as possible.
+We do this by providing two elements:

+- Component: Containing all interfaces and implementations
+- Integration: Instantiation of components.
+This is where we choose and tailor the component's implementation.

 ## Frontend
-- PascalZrbAppName's Frontend is served as static files and is built before runtime (not SSR/Server Side Rendering).
+PascalZrbAppName's front end serves static files built before runtime (not SSR/Server Side Rendering).
 That's mean.
     - The SEO is probably not good.
     - The page load is sensibly good.
 - We use Svelte for Frontend because it is easier to read/learn compared to React, Vue, or Angular.
-- At the moment, the frontend use:
+- At the moment, the front end use:
     - Sveltekit
     - TailwindCSS
     - DaisyUI